maciejmalecki/maciejmalecki.github.io/arch/_posts/2025-08-21-significance-of-architecture.md

 ![Fowler: Design Stamina](/arch/img/design-stamina.png)
 *Fowler's design stamina chart*.

 There's a pretty straightforward reason why architecture is important and how it actually works.
 It's all down to human nature and the fact that our brains have limited capabilities.
 With all the lines of code and files these days, plus all the design patterns and technical stuff, it can get really confusing really fast.
 It's clear that it costs money.
 Either it takes longer and longer to understand the code that needs to be modified, or any changes introduce bugs that have to be corrected.
 In both cases, you just end up delivering slower, and nobody's happy about it.
 In my 23 years in the business, I've seen this so many times.
-Sometimes the code was mine...
+Sometimes the code was all mine...

 In addition, you see that writing software is actually a team effort, with different team members joining and leaving the project as time goes on.
 So, the foundation and the guidelines for the architecture are important, because they keep the project alive.
 Believe me, you don't want to end up with this extra level of freedom because of different cultures, skill levels and creative approaches, but you do need some standardisation.
 It's not exactly sexy, but it works.